-1st Mortgages are the most type of mortgage offered by banks and private mortgage lenders.
-But before we get into all you need to know about first mortgages, but may be best to explain what a 1st mortgage actually is.
+1st Mortgages are the most common type of mortgage offered by banks and private mortgage lenders.
+But before we get into all you need to know about first mortgages, it best to explain what a 1st mortgage actually is.

-A mortgage is a legal instrument that gets placed on a land title in order to secure a debt against that title.
+A mortgage is a legal instrument that gets placed on a land title in order to secure a debt against that property.
 The debt is therefore known as a mortgage.

 If there are no other mortgages on the land title, the land title is known as being unencumbered.
 Which means there is no encumbrance on the land.
 Therefore there is no debt on the lend.

-When a mortgage is applied to an unencumbered land title, that mortgage is then known as a 1st mortgage and has 1st ranking priority over that land, should the loan not be repaid.
+When a mortgage is applied to an unencumbered land title, that mortgage is then known as a 1st mortgage and has 1st ranking priority over that land, and remains until the debt is repaid.

-So if the land gets sold, the 1st mortgagee gets its money first, and the 2nd mortgagee gets its money after that, so long as there is money left over.
+So if the property gets sold, the 1st mortgagee gets its money first, and the 2nd mortgagee gets its money after that, so long as there is money left over.

 This makes 2nd mortgages more expensive than 1st mortgages, due to the higher risk.